 A driving record, also known as a motor vehicle report (MVR), is a public record of your driving history.
-In addition to listing your driver’s license status, it also includes any tickets, violations, and accidents during the time period for which you requested the report.
+In addition to listing your driver’s license status, it includes any tickets, violations, and accidents.

 When you apply for auto insurance, auto insurance companies typically review your driving record to predict how much risk you pose as a driver.

-Some auto insurance companies refuse to insure drivers with certain violations on their driving records, which can make it tough to get insured and drive legally.
+Some auto insurance companies refuse to insure drivers with certain violations on their driving records, making it tough to get insured and drive legally.
 However, some coverage providers, like Direct Auto, are different!
 With Direct, you can get the coverage you need and the respect you deserve, regardless of your driving history.